colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-6.md

 First of all, great job following along with this series!
 You have completed the first 50% of this tutorial so far!

-In the [previous blog post](@/blog/making-four-in-a-row-part-5.md), reogranised the project in preparation for work on front-end of the game.
+In the [previous blog post](@/blog/making-four-in-a-row-part-5.md), reorganised the project in preparation for work on front-end of the game.
 This is the post where the work starts.

 Here's your goal at the end of this tutorial: